rameezwp/rem-wishlist/readme.txt

 Add listings into wishlist and bulk contact

 == Changelog ==

+= 2.2 – 8 April 25 =
+- Bug Fixed: When multiple properties are selected, email takes title from the first property

 = 2.1 – 25 March 25 =
 - Feature Added: Customize fields on the wishlist page